Kushal1402/Kushal1402/README.md

 <h3>🌱 A Junior <bold>MERN</bold> stack developer</h3>
 <h3>💞️ I’m looking to collaborate on making an amazing Websites that gives users an immersive experience .</h3>
 <h3>👀 I’m interested in Coding & learning new things .</h3>
-<h3> :handshake: Open for collaboration on every interesting project .</h3>
+<h3> :handshake: Open for collaboration on MERN stack projects .</h3>

 <h3>Connect with me:</h3>
 <p>